Genuine windscreen or generic. What’s best?

 Whilst it is also fair to mention that other factors should be considered also, such as the curvature of the glass, distortion and clarity.

 We would suggest that even if we had the tools to measure these factors the differences would be marginal.
-Generic windscreens do have to comply with stringent Australian Standards and although on occasion a poor batch does slip though the net, the vast majority are perfectly acceptable.
+Generic windscreens do have to comply with stringent Australian Standards so the quality is very acceptable.

 Again, it has to said than the quality of these windscreens from generic suppliers has now been lifted and are very close to the genuine product.
 Service 8® has successfully installed many exotic windscreens for Mercedes, BMW, VW and Audi models saving customers hundreds of dollars in the process.